Rarebit-Studios/PixelMaker/README.md

 # Pixel Art Editor

 A simple web-based pixel art tool.
 Create, edit, and export pixel art with support for multiple color palettes and exports to Makecode Arcade.
+Now with full bilingual support (English/Welsh) and a clean, intuitive interface.

 I threw this together for some kids workshops where we needed a simple image import/export to makecode arcade.
 Its expanded a bit to cover favicon making and images for embedded platforms such are arduino.
 I'm pretty rough as javascript and web stuff, there will be gremlins.